-In Fig. 10 we plot the Josephson current-phase relation $j_J(\varphi) = j_y(y = 0)$ calculated from Eq.(18) for both the axial (with the order parameter given by Eq.(12)) and the planar (Eq.(13)) states for a particular value of α under the rotation of the basal ab plane to the right (the geometry (i)).
-For simplicity we use the spherical model of the Fermi surface.
-For the axial state the current-phase relation is just a slanted sinusoid, and for the planar state it shows a " π -state".
-The appearance of the π -state at low temperatures is due to the fact that different quasiparticle trajectories contribute to the current with different effective phase differences ($\hat{\mathbf{k}}$) (see Eqs.
-(18) and (19)) [11].
-Such a different behavior can be a criterion for distinguishing between the axial and the planar states, taking advantage of the phase-sensitive Josephson effect.
+In Fig. 10 we plot the Josephson current-phase relation $j_J(\varphi) = j_y(y=0)$ calculated from Eq.
+(18) for both the axial [with the order parameter given by Eq.
+(12)] and the planar [Eq.
+(13)] states for a particular value of α under the rotation of the basal plane ab to the right [the geometry (i)].
+For simplicity we use a spherical model of the Fermi surface.
+For the axial state the current-phase relation is just a slanted sinusoid, and for the planar state it shows a " π -state."
+The appearance of the π -state at low temperatures is due to the fact that different quasiparticle trajectories contribute to the current with different effective phase differences ($\hat{\mathbf{k}}$) [see Eqs.
+(18) and (19)].11 Such a different behavior can be a criterion for distinguishing between the axial and the planar states, taking advantage of the phase-sensitive Josephson effect.
 Note that for the axial model the Josephson current formally does not equal zero at $\varphi = 0$.
 This state is unstable (does not correspond to a minimum of the Josephson energy), and the state with a spontaneous phase difference (value φ_0 in Fig. 10), which depends on the misorientation angle α , is realized.

-Fig. 10.
-Josephson current densities versus phase φ for axial (12) and planar (13) states in the geometry (i); misorientation angle $\alpha = \pi/4$; the current is given in units of $j_0 = \frac{\pi}{2} eN(0)v_F \Delta_0(0)$.
+FIG. 10.
+Josephson current densities versus phase φ for axial (12) and planar (13) states in the geometry (i); misorientation angle $\alpha = \pi/4$; the current is given in units of $j_0 = \pi/2 eN(0)v_F \Delta_0(0)$.

 The remarkable influence of the misorientation angle α on the current-phase relation is shown in Fig. 11 for the axial state in the geometry (ii).
-For some values of α (in Fig. 11 it is $\alpha = \pi/3$) there are more than one state which correspond to minima of the Josephson energy ($j_J = 0$ and $dj_J/d\varphi > 0$).
+For some values of α (in Fig. 11 it is $\alpha = \pi/3$) there are more than one state which correspond to minima of the Josephson energy $(j_J=0 \text{ and } dj_J/d\varphi > 0)$.

 The calculated x and z components of the current, which are parallel to the surface, $\mathbf{j}{S}(\varphi)$, are shown in Fig. 12 for the same axial state in the geometry (ii).
-Note that the tangential to the surface current as a function of φ is nonzero when the Josephson current
+Note that the current tangential to the surface as a function of φ is nonzero when the Josephson current (Fig. 11) is zero.
+This spontaneous tangential current is due to the specific "proximity effect," similar to spontaneous current in contacts between "d-wave" superconductors.17 The total current is determined by the Green's function, which depends on the order parameters in both superconductors.
+As a result, for nonzero misorientation angles a current parallel to the surface can be generated.
+In the geometry (i) the tangential current for both the axial and planar states at T=0 is absent.

-Fig. 11.
-Josephson current versus phase φ for the axial (12) state in the geometry (ii) for different α .
+FIG. 11.
+Josephson current versus phase φ for the axial state (12) in the geometry (ii) for different α .

-Fig. 12. z component (a) and x component (b) of the tangential current versus phase φ for the axial state (12) in the geometry (ii) for different α .
+FIG. 12. z component (a) and x component (b) of the tangential current versus phase φ for the axial state (12) in the geometry (ii) for different α .